irmaodejesus/FirebirdBck/CONTRIBUTING.md

-# Contributing to [FirebirdBck]
+# Contributing to FirebirdBck

-Thank you for considering contributing to [FirebirdBck]!
+Thank you for considering contributing to FirebirdBck!
 Below are some guidelines to help make this process easy and effective for everyone involved.

 ## How Can I Contribute?